Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-In conclusion, each element of $\mc{VDP}(G)$ is virtually contained in another element of $\mc{VDP}(G)$ that has one of the two forms mentioned in part~(5) of the proposition, and the latter are $G$--parabolic (unless $G\in\mc{VDP}(G)$).
-Since $G$--parabolic subgroups are root-closed, it follows that each element of $\mc{VDP}(G)$ is \emph{entirely} contained in such a $G$--parabolic element of $\mc{VDP}(G)$.
-Since chains of $G$--parabolic subgroups have bounded length (e.g.\ by \Cref{lem:parabolics_cofinite} and \Cref{lem:cc_basics}(3)), we immediately obtain parts~(1), (2) and (5) of the proposition.
+By the claim, each element of $\mc{VP}(G)$ is virtually contained in a $G$--parabolic element of $\mc{VP}(G)$.
+Since $G$--parabolics are root-closed, it follows that each element of $\mc{VP}(G)$ is \emph{entirely} contained in a $G$--parabolic element of $\mc{VP}(G)$.
+Since chains of $G$--parabolics have bounded length (\Cref{rmk:semi-parabolic_chains}), we obtain parts~(1) and (2) of the proposition.